isomerpages/nlb-biblioasia/_jan-to-mar-2025/W Somerset Maugham: Secrets from the Outstations.md

 #### **The Letter/The Proudlock Case&nbsp;**

 Maugham’s travels through Southeast Asia resulted in his short story collection, _The Casuarina Tree_, published in 1926.
 The collection consists of six stories, all of which feature characters based in the region.
-One story in particular mriled up the expatriate community – “The Letter”.[^15] This is probably one of Maugham’s most famous stories and is based on a true event: the arrest and conviction of Ethel Proudlock in 1911, in Kuala Lumpur, for killing a man.&nbsp;
+One story in particular riled up the expatriate community – “The Letter”.[^15] This is probably one of Maugham’s most famous stories and is based on a true event: the arrest and conviction of Ethel Proudlock in 1911, in Kuala Lumpur, for killing a man.&nbsp;

 ![](/images/Vol%2020%20Issue%204/Somerset/somerset_casuarina.jpg)
 <div style="background-color:white;">The title page of <i>The Casuarina Tree</i> published by William Collins, Sons &amp; Co. in 1936.
 The short story, “The Letter”, is featured in this anthology. <i>(From National Library, Singapore, call no. RCLOS 823.912 MAU-[JSB]).</i></div>